 - Be clear and keep a steady pace.
-Avoid speaking too quickly by taking deep, calming breaths before and during the meeting to remind your body that all is good and there is no need to stress.
+Avoid speaking too quickly by taking deep, calming breaths before and during the meeting to remind your body that there is no need to stress.

 - Use a structure in your explanations – introduction, middle, conclusion (during which you summarise what you covered and include your call to action.)